numpad/ecs-sandbox/README.md

 - thousands of items. many different and unique base items, item combinations and random modifiers.
 - free, non-linear gameplay. you decide how you want to play, the game tries to be as emergent and permissive as possible while trying to give few restrictions. there is no hard goal or forced playstyle.

+_(Note: these are the features and goals I want to achieve, while the building blocks for most features are already set, nearly all of them are still WIP or not even implemented at all.)_

 ## Screenshots
 A short eye-catcher showing the latest features of the game and engine, while keeping a simple history of development milestones.